 Ethereum Shifts for the Future

-Ethereum’s decision to change consensus mechanisms from a PoW over to a PoS was a risky maneuver to take.
-However, this development team has the skills, experience, and gull to upgrade everything they promised and more.
-You can expect to see Ethereum continue to dominate the sector for years following this epic hard fork.
+Ethereum’s decision to change consensus mechanisms from a PoW over to a PoS was risky.
+However, this development team has the skills, experience, and gull to upgrade everything they promised.
+As a result, you can expect to see Ethereum continue to dominate the sector for years following this epic hard fork.